You’ll love our pickled blueberry recipes that will change how you think about fruit.

 Late-July through September is blueberry season.
 You may find blueberries at the supermarket sooner but they are most often from the US shipped in.
 We prefer to wait a couple extra weeks for Canadian growers, Ontario doesn’t really produce a lot of blueberries but British Colombia produces the majority in Canada.

 ALSO READ: How to Make Pickled Green Strawberries

 Pickled Blueberry Recipes

 Until I met Dave I had never had pickled fruit.
 I love how pickling makes them a bit tart and you can pair them with fish, pork and any cheese plate.
-It’s one of the most versatile blueberry recipes I’ve seen and I like how it pairs with savory food.
+It’s one of the most versatile blueberry recipes I’ve seen.
+I love how it pairs with savory food.

 It’s also fun to serve because pickled fruit is unexpected.
-Pickled fruit is also great in the fall and winter with stews when fresh fruit is so far away that you contemplate buying the tasteless berries shipped from California even though you know they are flavourless.
+Pickled fruit is also great in the fall and winter with stews when fresh fruit is so far away.
+Don’t even bother contemplating buying the tasteless berries shipped from California even though you know they are flavourless.

 This pickled blueberry recipe is a quick pickle and will keep in the fridge for a few months.
 If you want, you can preserve them in a hot water bath to last through the winter months.

 What’s your favourite thing to pickle?